 It is a fair bet the international diplomatic community breathed a sigh of relief that the haughty Hamad Karzai has capitulated and agreed to hold a run-off election in Afghanistan in a couple of weeks.

-It is not such a surety that the pawns in all of this—the citizens of Afghanistan—will be so thrilled, because, really, what is in it for them?
+It is not such a surety that the pawns in all of this—the citizens of

 All the American and European chatter of the beauty of and need for democracy will be ringing a little hollow given the findings of the UN-backed Electoral Complaints Commission, which has found widespread fraud and ballot stuffing to the level of 96% in some of the ballot boxes they scrutinized following a deluge of complaints.

 So the supposed 55% victory Karzai claimed has been slashed back to just under the required 50% needed to avoid a run-off.

 Karzai’s team has been claiming right up till his forced announcement of a November 7 runoff that the whole process is nothing more than a US and British conspiracy to rob him of victory.

 Well he’d know about ‘robbing’ now, wouldn’t he!

 What is clear is some mighty tough arm twisting has been going on behind the highly ornate doors of the

 Until the reality that is, that stamping his loafer would have little impact on a seriously skeptical world.
 With a sub-50% vote he could hardly declare himself a legitimate President—and I use that adjective advisedly—and he would not be able to secure any more foreign troops to help him sort out the bloody chaos that is